-The Gandy Dancer State Trail (southern segment) is located 70 miles NE of the Twin Cities in western Wisconsin.
-The Gandy Dancer begins in St. Croix Falls and runs through the communities of Centuria, Milltown, Luck, Frederic, Lewis, Siren, Webster and Danbury.
-Constructed on a former railroad corridor, the trail is level and wheelchair accessible.
+The Gandy Dancer State Trail (southern segment) is located 60 miles NE of the Twin Cities in northwestern Wisconsin.
+The Gandy Dancer connects the communities of St. Croix Falls, Centuria, Milltown, Luck, Frederic, Lewis, Siren, Webster and Danbury.
+Constructed on a former railroad corridor, the trail is generally level and wheelchair accessible.

 The Gandy’s southern segment is 47 miles and open to people powered activities Spring thru late Fall.
-The level grade and hard packed crushed limestone is perfect for car-free riding.
-People love to hike, run, geocache, set personnel goals and train for events on the Gandy.
+The level grade and hard packed limestone surface is safe and accessible for people of all abilities.
+People love to hike, run, geocache, set personal goals and train for events on the Gandy.
 Many use it for daily bike rides, work commutes and walking.

-A state trail pass is required for bicyclists age 16 or older.
+A WI State Trail Pass is required for bicyclists age 16 or older.
 You can buy annual and daily passes from designated vendors along the trail or at the Polk and Burnett County Tourism Centers.
+Annual passes can be purchased here from Friends of Gandy Dancer.
 A state trail pass is not required for hiking and running.

 Walking your dog?
 Awesome!
 Owners are required to pick up after pets and have them on a leash, 8 feet or shorter.